sseefried/lambdalog/drafts/sharing-recovery-part-1.markdown

 ### Values with function types vs. primitive types

-Although functions are first class citizens in the the simply typed lambda calculus with arithmetic, we distinguish them from values with primitive types using two different data types.
+Although functions are first class citizens in the the simply typed lambda calculus with arithmetic, we distinguish them from values with primitive types by defining a separate data type for them.
 This ensures that functions are the only terms that can be applied to other values.
-In other words, it's a nice way of ensuring well-formed terms using Haskell's type system.
+You can also look at it is as a nice way of ensuring well-formed terms using Haskell's type system.

 ### Pre-recursive data types